 Master of Public Health (MPH)

-Earn your Master of Public Health (MPH) from UNC-Chapel Hill’s Gillings School of Global Public Health in as few as 16–20 months.
-The CEPH-accredited online learning experience offers four concentrations.
+Earn your Master of Public Health (MPH) from UNC-Chapel Hill's top-ranked Gillings School of Global Public Health in as few as 16–20 months.
+Our CEPH-accredited online learning experience offers three concentrations: MPH Leadership, MPH Nutrition, Food Systems and Health, and Applied Epidemiology.
+No GRE required.

 • Part-time and full-time program options